LagoVista/docs/Scripting/StateTransition.md

 ---
 [Home](../Index.md) > [Scripting](Index.md)

-# State Machine - OnTransition
+# State Machine - onTransition

 When a state machine performs a transiton between states, a method will be called that you can customize.